-Since autumn 2017, all babies born on or after 1 August 2017 have been eligible for a hexavalent vaccine which includes hepatitis B (HepB) for their primary immunisations.
-This vaccine, called Infanrix hexa®, replaced the pentavalent infant vaccines Infanrix®-IPV+Hib and Pediacel®.
+From autumn 2017, all babies born on or after 1 August 2017 will become eligible for a hexavalent vaccine which includes hepatitis B (HepB) for their primary immunisations.
+This vaccine, called Infanrix hexa®, will replace the pentavalent infant vaccines Infanrix®-IPV+Hib and Pediacel®.